-The Group's maximum exposure in this respect is RM 700,000 (2017: RM8,400,000) representing the outstanding banking facilities of the subsidiary companies as at the end of the reporting period.
-There was no indication that any subsidiary company would default on repayment as at the end of the reporting period.
+The Group's maximum exposure in this respect is RM Nil (2018: RM700,000), representing the outstanding banking facilities to the subsidiary companies as at the end of the reporting period.
+There was no indication that any subsidiary companies would default on repayment as at the end of the reporting period.